beatrixvv/type-pinyin/README.md

-Convert from Ni3 hao3 to Nǐ hǎo
+Convert from ni3 hao3 and 你好 to nǐ hǎo, with the two forms must be on different lines

 Support the four tones and the neutral tone